A program of the Lawrence Hall of Science that seeks to increase ocean literacy through informal and formal education initiatives

 The Ocean Literacy Principles are:

-• the big ideas in ocean sciences that every student should understand by the end of 12th grade;
+• the big ideas in ocean sciences that every person should understand by the end of high school;

 • derived from a consensus-building process involving over 100 ocean scientists and educators;

-• correlated to the National Science Education Standards (NSES); and
+• correlated to the Next Generation Science Standards (NGSS);

 • a work in progress—they reflect our efforts to date defining ocean literacy.